About

 The Challenge

-Medication errors alone cost an estimated US$ 42 billion annually.
-Unsafe surgical care procedures cause complications in up to 25% of patients resulting in 1 million deaths during or immediately after surgery annually.
-Investment in improving patient safety can lead to significant financial savings.
-The cost of prevention is much lower than the cost of treatment due to harm.
-As an example, in the United States alone, focused safety improvements led to an estimated US$28 billion in savings in Medicare hospitals between 2010 and 2015’ (WHO, 2019).
+Medication errors alone incur an estimated annual cost of US$42 billion.
+Unsafe surgical procedures result in complications for up to 25% of patients, leading to 1 million deaths annually during or immediately after surgery.
+Investing in enhancing patient safety can yield substantial financial savings.
+The expenses associated with prevention are significantly lower than those incurred for treating harm.
+For instance, in the United States, targeted safety enhancements resulted in estimated savings of US$28 billion in Medicare hospitals between 2010 and 2015 (WHO, 2019).

 Risk Reduction in a synergetic and collaborative approach

-A number of mitigation strategies can be derived and transferred from the aviation industry.
-Investigations after aircraft incidents and accidents have highlighted the need for gaining a deeper understanding of human error.
-The results are encouraging and an overall steady decrease in fatal accidents has been achieved.
-In 1977 for example, 4.2 airline accidents per 1 million flights have been recorded (Aviation Safety Net, 2019).
-This number has been reduced to a rate of 0.25 accidents per 1 million flights in 2017, resulting in a reduced rate of approximately 94%.
+Numerous mitigation strategies can be drawn from the aviation industry and applied elsewhere.
+Investigations following aircraft incidents and accidents have underscored the importance of attaining a deeper insight into human error.
+The outcomes are promising, leading to a consistent decrease in fatal accidents.
+For instance, in 1977, there were 4.2 airline accidents per 1 million flights recorded (Aviation Safety Net, 2023).
+By 2017, this figure had dramatically reduced to just 0.25 accidents per 1 million flights, marking an impressive decline of approximately 94%.

 Sikora